How to Plan Studying for GRE

 Start studying a topic which captures your interest and then incorporate all sections of the test in your routine study.
 You can focus on one section at a time too, but it is recommended that vocabulary practice should be done every day.
 You can use flashcards to help you remember words and formulae.

 Take a mock test every week to review how far you have come in your preparation.
 This is very important so that you do not develop any delusions of being more prepared than you actually are.
 Taking a mock test will also point out the areas in which you need to improve.
 You can alter your study plan accordingly.

 Step 7: Discipline and Regularity

-Being regular with your GRE studying is very important.
+Being regular with your studies is very important.
 As they say, 'Slow and steady wins the race!'
 Prepare over a period of time and do not wait till you have only 2 months left for the exam leading to cramming uselessly for the test.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for